 The Prix Pictet aims to harness the power of photography – all genres of photography – to draw global attention to issues of sustainability, especially those concerning the environment.

 Founded in 2008 by the Pictet Group, the Prix Pictet has become the world’s leading award for photography and sustainability.
-To date there have been six cycles of the award each of which has highlighted a particular facet of sustainability.
-The six themes are: Water, Earth, Growth, Power, Consumption and Disorder.
+To date, there have been nine cycles of the award each of which has highlighted a particular facet of sustainability.
+The nine themes are Water, Earth, Growth, Power, Consumption, Disorder, Space, Hope and Fire.

 Entry to the award is strictly by nomination.
-There are 300 nominators worldwide who have, over the course of the six cycles, nominated 3,500 artists for the award.
+The network of nominators worldwide (currently numbering over 300) have, over the course of the nine cycles, made 4,700 nominations for the award.
 Taken together the nominated works present a powerful testament to the fragile state of our planet.

 The Prix Pictet is an award of 100,000 CHF given to the photographer who, in the opinion of the independent jury, has produced a series of work that is both artistically outstanding and presents a compelling narrative related to the theme of the award.
-The six Prix Pictet laureates are: Benoit Aquin, Nadav Kander, Mitch Epstein, Luc Delahaye, Michael Schmidt, and Valérie Belin.
-The new theme for the seventh Prix Pictet will be Space and the winner will be announced in May 2017.
+The nine Prix Pictet winners are Benoit Aquin, Nadav Kander, Mitch Epstein, Luc Delahaye, Michael Schmidt, Valérie Belin, Richard Mosse, Joana Choumali and Sally Mann.

-A book based on each of the Prix Pictet themes has been published and distributed worldwide.
-Each book showcases the work the shortlisted photographers as well as powerful images produced by a number of the other nominated photographers.
+For each cycle of the Prix Pictet, a book has been published and distributed worldwide.
+Each book showcases the work the shortlisted photographers as well as powerful images produced by a selection of the other nominated photographers.